Yasi-Philippe/holbertonschool-printf/README.md

 - %d	Will take an int type variable and print it as a character(s).

 - %i	Will take an int type variable and print it as a character(s).

+- %u	Will take an unsigned int type variable and print it as character(s).

+- %o	Will take an unsigned int type variable and print it in octal base as character(s).

+- %x	Will take an unsigned int type variable and print it in hexadecimal base as character(s).

+- %X	Will take an unsigned int type variable and print it in hexadecimal base (with capital letters) as character(s).

 - %%	Will just print a single percentage symbol.